mity/acutest/README.md

 interrupted/terminated (e.g. by a signal on Unix or SEH on Windows).

-Exit code of the test suite is 0 if all unit tests pass, 1 if any of them fails, or other number if an internal error occures.
+Exit code of the test suite is 0 if all unit tests pass, 1 if any of them fails, or other number if an internal error occurs.

 Writing Unit Tests